Custom Cut Foam

-Used to enhance efficiency of space within plastic totes and containers – or as a standalone item – foam trays can be used in multiple layers to improve productivity and part density.
+Used for safe handling and storage of items within cases, plastic totes, containers and boxes – or as a standalone item – foam trays can be used in multiple layers to improve productivity and part density.

-Being able to include precisely recessed pockets to be a perfect for specific parts or components means they also offer improved protection when compared with vac formed trays, and are an ideal solution for low volume, high value applications.
+Being able to include precisely recessed pockets to be a perfect for specific tools, products or components means they also offer improved protection when compared with vac formed trays, and are an ideal solution for low volume, high value applications.
 Read More

 Detailed information on Foam Trays

-Industrial foam trays are primarily used to improve efficiency of handling within production and manufacturing environments (such as assembly lines).
+Industrial foam trays are often used to improve efficiency of handling within production and manufacturing environments (such as assembly lines).
+However, they can be used for a wide range of differing applications.

-They allow for multiple parts to be stored and moved safely within an outer tote or container, whilst also allowing for much quicker packing and unloading where required.
-Besides this they can also aid quick visual checks of stock levels, as well as improving identification of specific parts as well.
+They allow for multiple parts, products or equipment to be stored and moved safely within an outer case, tote or container, whilst also allowing for much quicker packing and unloading where required.
+Besides this they can also aid quick visual checks of contents, as well as improving identification of specific items as well.

 All of these benefits are further enhanced with the ability to use foam trays as a multi-layer solution within a container (unlike foam dividers).
-This improves part density further, allowing even greater productivity gains.
+This improves part density / maximises available space further, allowing even greater productivity gains.

 Conversely, foam trays will also prevent overloading of totes (as there is only a finite number of “spaces”), which as well as helping with part protection can also ensure safe lifting and handling practices are adhered to.